openframeworks/ofBook/chapters/game_design/chapter.md

 };
 ```

-As you might guess, all it’ll really do is keep track of whether it’s time to spawn another enemy yet.
+As you might guess, all it'll really do is keep track of whether it’s time to spawn another enemy yet.

 Inside our `LevelController.cpp`: